dmfxyz/murky/README.md

 - [x] Write some FFI tests to verify compatibility with [uniswap merkle deployer](https://github.com/Uniswap/merkle-distributor/tree/master/src)

 - [ ] \* Do a writeup on the use-cases for XORs.
-- [ ] Migrate to library and adjust testing accordingly